 It's the highest award a Girl Scout can receive.
 The Girl Scout Gold Award is presented only to those high achievers who demonstrate their ability to take on, and successfully complete, a project that can truly change the world.

-Gold Award recipients have improved the lives of millions of people around the world.
+Gold Award Girl Scouts have improved the lives of millions of people around the world.
 Their achievements range from rallying a community to clean a local waterway, to introducing young girls to STEM, to creating a program to teach swimming to underserved youth, to starting a shoe drive to help people in India go to school and work, among many others.